johnmeade/sim-shim-js/README.md

 ss.start();
 ```

+Trying to remember which properties to use for specific plot types is very cumbersome, so there is a lot of built-in help for dealing with this problem.
+The `examples/` folder has a minimal example for each type of plot supported, so they're the best starting points.
+Otherwise, you can basically just guess your way through writing the manifests, as there is a built-in system that tells you (by logging errors in the console) if the manifest is missing any properties based on the type of plot you are using.

-SimShim will figure the rest out.
-There are many customizable options, some of which can be found at http://codemaker1999.github.io/sim-shim-js.
-Decent docs are coming soon (TM)!
+Once the manifest is done, SimShim will figure the rest out.
+There are many customizable options, some of which can be found in the examples at http://codemaker1999.github.io/sim-shim-js.

 Controls
 ---------

 The scheme used for controls is a camera looking at a point in space (the orbit target) that is some distance away from this point.
-The camera orbits around this point by dragging the mouse, and gets closer / farther by zooming.
+The camera orbits around this point when the mouse is dragged, and gets closer / farther by zooming.
 More detail is below, with mobile phone browser instructions in square brackets.

 * Drag the mouse [drag your finger] to orbit the camera around

 * Double-click [double-tap] on the plot to retarget the camera.
-This computes the min and max bounds of all three.js objects in the scene and positions the camera so that is can see everything (this is very useful for animations)
+This computes the min and max bounds of all objects in the scene and positions the camera so that you can see everything (this is very useful!
+Especially for animations!)

 * Scroll [pinch] to zoom closer to the camera orbit target